tkff/trellis/README.md

 ## Getting Started

 See the [Trellis installation documentation](https://roots.io/trellis/docs/installation/).

 When starting Vagrant use docker as provider.

-Only local dev is run under Docker
+Only local dev is running under Docker